AlphaGenes/AlphaPlantImpute2/docs/source/index.rst

 PLINK .ped files
 ----------------

-Haplotype libraries and imputed genotypes are written as PLINK .ped files when the ``-ped`` and/or ``-library`` options are given.
+Haplotype libraries and imputed genotypes are written as PLINK .ped files when the ``-ped`` option is given.
 Haplotype libraries are written as phased alleles - the first alleles in each pair are for one haplotype, the second alleles are for the other haplotype.
 Imputed genotypes are written in an unphased way such that the order of alleles has no significance.

 AlphaGenes format files
 -----------------------

-Haplotype libraries and imputed genotypes are written in AlphaGenes genotype format when the ``-genotypes`` and/or ``-libphase`` options are given.
+Haplotype libraries and imputed genotypes are written in AlphaGenes genotype format when the ``-genotypes`` option is given.
 Imputed genotypes are written in the format as described for input files above.
-Haplotype libraries are written in a similar format, with one haplotype per line.
+Haplotype libraries are written in a similar format, except with one haplotype per line.
 The following example shows the two haplotypes for two individuals:

 Example: ::